etignone/Deep-Reinforcement-Learning---Udacity-Nanodegree/Udacity_Nanodegree/Navigation_Project/Report.md

 **1. Network**

-The neural network has three fully connected layers:
+The neural network has three fully connected layers.
+The dimension of the layers are:

   1st layer:

-    - input: 37 (i.e the dimension of the state space)
+    - input: 37 (i.e. the dimension of the state space)
     - output: 64

   2nd layer: